 Common Names: Ajo, Alho, Allii Sativi Bulbus, Allium, Allium sativum, Da Suan, Echte Rokkenbolle, Echter Knoblauch, Lasun, Maneul, Ninniku, Rason, Rocambole, Rockenbolle, Rust Treacle, Schlangenknoblauch, Stinking Rose, Suan, Thoum, Vitlok

-Allium sativum, commonly called garlic is a species of the Allium family and is a common food ingredient all around the world.
-It has a unique flavor, which makes it an indispensable element in many dishes.
-Ancient Greek physicians have referred it to be the father of western medicines.
-Not just it eases people with heart and blood issues, it has several other health benefits too.
+Looking for plant based medicine?
+Allium sativum, commonly called garlic, is a species of the Allium family and is a common food ingredient all around the world.
+Not just it eases people with heart and blood issues; but it has several other health benefits too.

 - Combats sickness

 - Increases life-span

 Note: Before taking garlic, do enough research on the web for its interactions with various drugs present in popular medicines.

 Botanical Name: Mentha × piperita

 Common Names: Black Peppermint, Brandy Mint, Field Mint, Herba Menthae, Lamb Mint, Mint Balm, Paparaminta, Western Peppermint